Xetibo/ReSet-Doc/sections/appendix/management_summary.typ

 *Distribution*:\
 Just like the original ReSet application, the plugins should be available on as many distributions as possible.
-For this reason at least four different packages have been created: Arch package, Debian package (Ubuntu 24.04), NixOS module and the binaries themselves which were proven to work with flatpak.
+For this reason, at least four different packages have been created: Arch package, Debian package (Ubuntu 24.04), NixOS module and the binaries themselves which were proven to work with flatpak.

 *Extensibility*:\
-Further work can be done to create further plugins to increase the functionality of ReSet for specific use-cases.
-Direct recommendations include, theming for various toolkits, mouse configuration, controller configuration and more.
+Further work can be done to create further plugins to increase the functionality of ReSet for specific use cases.
+Direct recommendations include theming for various toolkits, mouse configuration, controller configuration and more.